-“Afrikaba embraces the beauty of the individual, the power of the arts, and the strengths of culture and heritage “
+“Afrikaba embraces the beauty of the individual, offers inspiration from the arts and builds on the strengths of culture and heritage”

 AfriKàBa started October 2010 in Hastings, Southeast England.
 It was conceptualised and delivered by Gwyneth Wint of ARTDev and supported by funding from Arts Council England and Hastings Borough Council.